 - Worldwide Death Toll-As of 4/23/2020, nearly 185,000 have died from the virus.

 - World Health Organization (“WHO”)– the WHO has designated Corona a “Global Health Emergency.”

 - U.S. State Department-US state department strongly urges against travel to China

 - No Cure and No Vaccine– Right now, luckily, Coronavirus isn’t a death sentence.
 So, Corona is not as deadly as Ebola and, if you are infected, you will most likely recover.
-However, as there is no cure and no vaccine, if the Corona were to mutate into something more lethal, it could be devastating.

 - Spreads Easily-Corona spreads though, minimal, human contact.
 For example, you can be infected by someone sneezing on you or you coming into contact with infected bodily fluids.
 This differs from AIDS were infection can only occur via sexual contact, sharing of needles, etc.